-Eventually a cure for the Legacy Virus was developed, manufactured and spread throughout the human and mutant populations, though not without tragic losses of some of fans’ favorite characters (and the X-Man Colossus sacrificing himself to ensure the cure’s dispersement).
+Eventually a cure for the Legacy Virus was developed, manufactured and spread throughout the human and mutant populations, though not without the tragic loss of some fans’ favorite characters (and the X-Man Colossus sacrificing himself to ensure the cure’s dispersement).

-The Legacy Virus marks one of the darker moments in time when comic books were truly reflecting what was happening in the real world.
+The X-Men’s Legacy Virus storyline marks one of many times when comic books were reflecting what was happening in the real world.
 And since the early 2000s, comics haven’t let up.
 Queer heroes and real-world experiences like hate crimes and same-sex weddings have practically become commonplace on their ever-progressive pages.

 One can only hope that someday, as the X-Men did with the Legacy Virus, we see a cure for HIV.